gered/AppleWirelessKeyboard/README.md

 Issues / Missing Functionality
 ------------------------------

 * The code using iTunesLib has been commented out.
 I don't use iTunes nor do I have it installed, therefore I don't have a copy of this library so I couldn't build the code until I removed it.
-I guess it's possible that the media key mappings for F7-F9 could maybe work with iTunes?
+I guess it's possible that the default Windows media key mappings for Eject/Fn+F7-F9 could maybe work with iTunes?
 No idea.
 * No automatic detection of which keyboard you are using (wired or wireless).
 I'd like to do this, but don't have a wireless keyboard for reference.
 You will need to set your config manually.
 * 'Fn' key combos still do not work with a wired keyboard.
-Use the Eject key to toggle F key functionality.
+Use the Eject key to toggle F key functionality or enable the Fn key emulation option to use Eject as a substitute Fn key to access Fn key combos.
 * The "Restart" option is gone.
 This doesn't have a built-in equivalent in WPF.

 Bug Fixes